Beware of Credit Card Services Robocalls

 Using Robo Revenge is not difficult, and it will not take too much of your time.
 Below, you will find the steps on how to do this most efficiently:

-- Log into your DoNotPay account via a web browser or an iOS device
+- Log into your DoNotPay account via a web browser

 - Select Robo Revenge